 Swap-covered foreign currency borrowing presumes the existence of a currency swap market.
 Currency swaps are over-the-counter derivatives.
 They can be characterised as an exchange of a loan in one currency for a loan in another currency.
 The principal amount is usually exchanged at both the initiation and termination of the swap, and interest payments are exchanged during its life.
 Interest can be paid at either a fixed or a floating rate.
 While plain vanilla currency swaps take the form of fixed-for-floating rates, there are a bewildering variety of ways in which currency swaps can be structured.
-Currency swaps can be negotiated for any maturity, but they are typically used for medium- and long-term transactions, out to several decades for some currencies.
+Currency swaps can be negotiated for any maturity, but they are typically used for medium- and long-term transactions, out to several decades for some currencies.4

-Currency swaps were introduced in the 1970s and their use has expanded enormously since then.
+Currency swaps were introduced in the 1970s, and their use has expanded enormously since then.
 According to the BIS Triennial Central Bank Survey, the average daily turnover of currency swaps rose from \$3.8 billion in April 1995 to \$31.5 billion in April 2007 (Table 1).
 The nominal value of outstanding swaps rose from \$2.0 trillion to \$14.1 trillion over the same period.

-An important innovation in currency swap markets was the shift in the 1990s towards trading currency basis swaps, in which floating rate payments in one currency are exchanged for floating rate payments in a different currency.
+An important innovation in currency swap markets was the shift in the 1990s towards the trading of currency basis swaps, in which floating rate payments in one currency are exchanged for floating rate payments in a different currency.
 A currency swap can thus be decomposed into a combination of a cross-currency basis swap and single-currency interest rate swaps.
 Currency basis swaps are typically quoted against US dollar Libor.
 A basis swap spread of x basis points indicates that a counterparty wanting to swap US dollars for a foreign currency loan must pay x basis points above the benchmark floating rate on foreign currency funds in return for US dollar Libor.
-As shown in Figure 4, currency basis swap spreads for many currencies were positive over the 2005-07 period and then turned negative in 2008.
+As shown in Figure 4, currency basis swap spreads for many currencies were positive over the 2005-07 period and then turned negative in 2008.5

 In the 2000s, the trading of currency swaps increased noticeably for many currencies.
-Whereas in April 2004 there were only seven currencies in which turnover exceeded \$400 million a day, in April 2007 there were 15 currencies with turnover above \$400 million, including the South Korean won, the South African rand and the Hong Kong dollar.
+Whereas in April 2004 there were only seven currencies in which turnover exceeded \$400 million a day, in April 2007 there were 15 currencies with turnover above \$400 million, including KRW, ZAR and HKD.

-The development of currency swap markets is closely related to the participation of non-residents in local currency markets and, no less important, the participation of residents in foreign currency markets.
-By definition, the currency exposures and preferences of non-residents differ from those of residents.
+The development of currency swap markets is closely related to the participation of nonresidents in local currency markets and, equally as important, the participation of residents in foreign currency markets.
+By definition, the currency exposures and preferences of nonresidents differ from those of residents.
 Residents of one territory do not generally have a need for funding in the currency of another territory.
 Therefore, there is a natural symbiosis between resident and non-resident market participants.
-In currency swap markets, as in
+In currency swap markets as in other segments of foreign exchange markets, controls that restrict transactions between residents and non-residents tend to depress trading activity (Tsuyuguchi and Wooldridge (2008)).